-- 4.1.
-You have been a Director and shareholder of ICM since it commenced trading in the year 2000.
+4.1.
+You have been a Director of ICM since it commenced trading in the year 2000.
 ICM is a small firm that carries out credit and employment references on potential tenants on behalf of landlords and letting agencies.
-As part of this service, ICM also offer insurance on buildings and contents, as well as policies that protect landlords against non-payment of rent and the cost of evicting tenants. - 4.2.
+As part of this service, ICM also offer insurance on buildings and contents, as well as policies that protect landlords against non-payment of rent and the cost of evicting tenants.

+- 4.2.
 The FSA became responsible for the regulation of general insurance firms on 14 January 2005 on which date ICM became a FSA authorised firm with permission to hold and control client money and to conduct the following insurance mediation activities: - (1) Arranging deals in investments and - (2) Agreeing to carry on a regulated activity. - 4.3.
-ICM was permitted to hold and control client money but only in respect of noninvestment insurance contracts and operated a statutory client trust account ("the Client Account"). - 4.4.
-You are the person responsible for insurance mediation at ICM and are approved to perform the following significant influence controlled functions: - CF1 (Director); - CF2 (Non Executive Director); and - CF8 (Apportionment and Oversight)
+ICM was permitted to hold and control client money but only in respect of non-investment insurance contracts and operated a statutory client trust account ("the Client Account"). - 4.4.
+You are approved to perform the following significant influence controlled functions: - CF1 (Director); - CF2 (Non Executive Director) - 4.5.

-4.5.
 On 30 June 2006, ICM's Part IV permission was voluntarily varied to remove all regulated activities and requirements were imposed in relation to the use of the Client Account and ICM's assets.